sa-mw-dach/quarkus-camel-quickstart/README.md

 ## Steps

 The below outlined steps document how this project has been created and is for learning purposes.
 If you want to just run the examples, go straight to **Build locally**.

+This project also contains some PMD checks for Quarkus to detect possible issues when porting an
 ### Create quickstart project

 mvn io.quarkus:quarkus-maven-plugin:0.12.0:create \